Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 The end-all and be-all of 'mundane' explosives, reserved for jounin simply because of how difficult they are to produce, which is in turn reflected in how troublesome they are to get ahold of.

 Type 3, like Type 2, deal double damage to inanimate objects.
-They deal 10d20.open(10) damage, and have an Area of 50.
+They deal 10d20.open(10) damage, and have an Area of 50, and are considered B-rank General Ninjutsu, with a +10 bonus to the user's Ninjutsu Accuracy.

 #### ANBU
 ##### ANBU Mask